 Overfilled carts can cause spillage during the collection process and litter your property and neighborhood streets.
 Solid Waste Services is not responsible for garbage that spills during the collection process.

 Tip 3.
 Place the garbage rollout cart more than 3 feet away from other items, and at least 6 feet from the curb.

 Items around the garbage cart prevent the collection arm from reaching the cart during collection, and can cause property damage.
 Objects such as vehicles completely block the cart during the collection process.
 Solid Waste Services is not responsible for moving rollout carts from blocked areas during the collection process.

 Recycling involves the collection of materials that can be used to create new products.
-The City of Charlotte accepts the following materials: aerosol cans, aluminum, cardboard, glass, juice boxes, paper, plastics 1-5 & 7, spiral paper cans, steel/tin cans and wax-coated milk/juice cartons.
+The City of Charlotte accepts the following materials: aerosol cans, aluminum, cardboard, glass, juice boxes, paper, pizza boxes, plastics 1-5 & 7, spiral paper cans, steel/tin cans and wax-coated milk/juice cartons.